4d/4D-Mobile-App/README.md

 curl -sL https://raw.githubusercontent.com/4d/4D-Mobile-App/main/install.sh | sh # will download the latest release in Components
 ```

+alternatively you could use this code [download.4dm](Documentation/download.4dm) in your component to download

 ### Using sources

+> ⚠️ This part is for advanced user that want to compile this component, use custom android or ios sdk etc. It will not work if some part are missing.
+See not integrated tools.

 Alternatively you could download this project sources. _[More detailled instructions to download from source bellow if you want](#download-from-sources-instructions)_